Chittoor: Demographics

-Telugu is the official and widely spoken language.
-Chittoor has a population of 152,654 and has a sex ratio of 1002 females per 1000 males compared to the state average of 992 females, as of 2011 census.
+Telugu is the official and most widely spoken language.
+Chittoor has a population of 212,816 and has a sex ratio of 1,002 females per 1,000 males compared to the state average of 992 females, as of 2011 census.
 The literacy rate of the city is 90.60%.
-Chittoor was upgraded as municipal corporation in 2011.
-And also a large minority of Tamil people live here.
+Chittoor was upgraded to municipal corporation in 2011.
+A large minority of Tamil people also live here.

 Governance

 Chittoor Municipal Corporation is the civic administrative body of the city.
 It was constituted as a Grade–III municipality in the year 1917.
 It was upgraded to Grade–II in 1950, Grade–I in 1965, Special Grade in 1980 and Selection Grade in 2000.
 On 7 July 2012, it was upgraded to municipal corporation by merging 14 gram panchayats into the corporation and is spread over an area of 69.75 km2.

 Economy

 Chittoor is the district headquarters and houses many district level government institutions.

-Chittoor is predominantly an agro-market place and a major market for mango, grain, sugarcane, and peanut.
-Other industries include oilseed, poultry and milk.
-Tomato farming contributing over 20% of the State's production.
-Ground nut is the most major commercial crop in the district followed by sugarcane and the major horticulture crop of mangoes.
-2nd largest milk-producing district with its expansive dairy industries.
-In the field of dairy, the district stood first in the state.
-The district is famous also for textile industries like that of silk with 13,000 power looms providing employment 40,000 workers.
-Granite industry famous for its black, pink and grey granites.